Deep Dive

 3. Near-term Market Outlook

-What it means: The trend is bearish, but the asset is oversold, which could lead to a short-term bounce or consolidation.
+What it means: The trend is bearish, but the market is deeply oversold, setting up for potential volatile swings.

 Conclusion